 - Promote socially just principles through service.

-Trips for Alternative Spring Break 2015 are focused around three core issues:
+Trips for Alternative Spring Break 2016 are listed below:

 - Urban poverty (Cleveland, OH)

 - Food Insecurity and Urban Farming (Sharpsburg, GA)

 - Environmentalism, Hunger and Homelessness (San Juan, Puerto Rico)

 Over the 2015 spring break, groups of University of Michigan-Dearborn students served in California, Cleveland, and Manistique!
 Between November and February, students helped plan their trips while fund-raising, developing team solidarity, and learning about the community they served.